Now casting · Summer 2026 · For aspiring creators

 Because summer is the right window, college networks are dense and culture-shaping, and the people we want — aspiring creators with quiet AI guilt — overindex on campuses.
 Future cohorts will expand.

-Yes — that's the whole point.
-You're growing your own following while building something real.
-We require a hashtag and a tag of our central account so we can repost the best of your work to our audience.
+Yes.
+Native creator content beats brand-account reposts on every algorithm.
+We require a hashtag and a tag of our central account so we can repost the best of you.

 It doesn't matter.
 The Underdog Award explicitly weights creator growth over absolute audience size.
 Some of our most successful participants will start with under 200 followers.